How to Make Cooking Easy With RA

 A lot of people tell me that they don’t like cooking because going through a recipe and making it happen is time consuming and exhausting.
 My solution: don’t use a recipe!
 Learning to become an intuitive cook can save you so much mental energy, and you’ll appreciate flavors more as you figure out what you like.

 Most meats and veggies are fabulous with a bit of roasting.
 I’m a fan of ‘throw it in the oven and forget about it.’
 For most veggies, drizzle on a little oil of your choosing, salt and pepper, and roast at 400 degrees Fahrenheit for about 30-45 minutes.
 This is the beauty of intuitive cooking; if you like your veggies softer and with more crispy bits, roast for longer.
 Adding just one spice to meats and veggies can change the entire meal.
 Try things like smoked paprika on chicken (you’ll thank me later), or smoked sea salt.
 My Texas roots are showing…

 Clean up sucks.
 If you have multiple people in your house, a rule I like is: if you cooked, you don’t clean.
 This also has the added benefit of encouraging others to learn to cook!

-Making clean up easier, especially if you’re on your own is vital.
+Making clean up easier- especially if you’re on your own- is vital.
 At one point an occupational therapist told me I could not scrub ANTYHING for six months and I still have great difficulty with it.
 I line most pans in foil, so I can wad it up and toss it in the recycle bin.
 I also use paper plates and bowls when I’m really not doing well.
-I know it’s not the most environmentally friendly, but if this one step ensures that I will eat better food for my health.
+I know it’s not the most environmentally friendly method, but this one step can ensure that I will eat better food for my health.